GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionC">C</span>
 </h2>

-- <span id="capital-planning-and-investment-control"><strong>Capital Planning and Investment Control (CPIC):</strong></span> A systematic approach to ensure that IT investments align with overall business goals and deliver value.
+- <span id="capital-planning-and-investment-control"><strong>Capital Planning and Investment Control (CPIC):</strong></span> A systematic approach to ensure IT investments align with overall business goals and deliver value.

 - <span id="closed-function"><strong> Closed Functionality:</strong></span> Features that limit functionality or prevent a user from attaching or installing assistive technology.
-Examples of ICT with closed functionality are self-service machines, information kiosks, set-top boxes, fax machines, calculators, and computers that are locked down so that users may not adjust settings due to a policy such as Desktop Core Configuration.
+Examples of ICT with closed functionality are self-service machines, information kiosks, set-top boxes, fax machines, calculators, and computers that are locked down so users may not adjust settings due to a policy such as Desktop Core Configuration.

 - <span id="communication"><strong>Communication:</strong></span> The method used to disseminate information to internal and external audiences.

 - <span id="complaint"><strong>Complaint:</strong></span> An alleged Section 508 non-compliance violation in which a federal employee, applicant for federal employment, or member of the public with a disability initiates the process to begin adjudication of the accessibility issue(s) in a federally conducted program or activity.
 An [Administrative Complaint](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm) is a formal complaint made by “any individual with a disability…alleging that a Federal department or agency fails to comply with subsection (a)(1) in providing electronic and information technology” [(§794d.
-Electronic and information technology (f)(1)(A))](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm) [i.e., fails to provide accessible ICT].
+Electronic and information technology (f)(1)(A))](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm) (i.e., fails to provide accessible ICT).
 Administrative complaints are “filed with the Federal department or agency alleged to be in non-compliance.
 The Federal department or agency receiving the complaint shall apply the complaint procedures established to implement section 794 of this title for resolving allegations of discrimination in a federally conducted program or activity.” [(§794d.
 Electronic and information technology (f)(2))](https://www.govinfo.gov/content/pkg/USCODE-2021-title29/html/USCODE-2021-title29-chap16-subchapV-sec794d.htm).
 Lawsuits and civil actions are other types of complaints.
 Agencies may utilize their internal Section 504/501 complaints process and may need to coordinate with other reporting entity personnel to fully gather this information (DOJ Civil Rights Division iii.
 Administrative Complaints).

-Complaints differ from public feedback responses that your reporting entity receives through the mechanism provided to meet the[OMB 2013 Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act](https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/memo/strategic-plan-508-compliance.pdf).
+  Complaints differ from public feedback responses your reporting entity receives through the mechanism provided to meet the[OMB 2013 Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act](https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/memo/strategic-plan-508-compliance.pdf).
 Public feedback responses could escalate to a complaint, but submission of feedback is not inherently considered a complaint.

-- <span id="comprehensive-lsm"><strong>Comprehensive, large-scale monitoring:</strong></span> RA systematic and thorough process of evaluating digital content, platforms, or environments to ensure they adhere to required standards or guidelines.
+- <span id="comprehensive-lsm"><strong>Comprehensive, large-scale monitoring:</strong></span> A systematic and thorough process of evaluating digital content, platforms, or environments to ensure they adhere to required standards or guidelines.

 - <span id="conformant"><strong>Conform (also Conformance/Conformant):</strong></span> Adherence to Section 508 standards, indicating full conformance.
 See <em>[Fully Conform](#fully-conform)</em>.
 Synonymous with <strong>Conformant</strong>.